emmanueldev247/radiance-smart-city/Board2_EnergyEmergency/README.md

 # Board 2: Energy Management and Environmental Monitoring

 This board focuses on energy efficiency and environmental monitoring within the Radiance Smart City project.
-It manages street lighting based on ambient light conditions, allows manual control via remote, and monitors fire and flood situations.
+It manages street lighting based on ambient light conditions, allows manual control via remote, remote functions, and monitors fire and flood situations.

 ## Connections